biirrr/isef/docs/specification.md

 ### Question Relationships

-The question relationships object **MAY** contain the following key:
+The question relationships object **MUST** contain the following key:

 * ``parent``: A resource linkage object [as specified in JSON:API](https://jsonapi.org/format/#document-resource-object-linkage).
 This **MUST** include the ``data`` key to identify the linked object in the included [resource objects](https://jsonapi.org/format/#document-resource-objects).
 The type of the linked object **MUST** be another ``Question``.
 If a ``parent`` ``Question`` is provided, then any properties and relationships specified in the parent ``Question`` are inherited, but **MAY** be overriden by specifying that attribute.
 The exception is the ``version`` key, which **MUST** be provided for each ``Question``.